IBM/gdpr-fingerprint-pii/README.md

 ### 2. Concepts used
 #### 2.1 Data extraction methods
 We have to define what personal data (e.g. Name, Email id) we would want to extract.
-This is done in two ways in this Journey. <br/>
+This is done in two ways in this code pattern. <br/>
 A) Using Custom model build using Watson Knowledge Studio (WKS) and <br/>
 B) Using regular expressions.
 Details of how these are used are explained later in subsequent sections.<br/><br/>